CLERK OF COURT & COMPTROLLER

 Any records specified in this subsection made available by the county recorder or clerk of the court on a publicly available Internet website for general public display prior to June 5, 2002, must be removed if the affected party identifies the record and requests that it be removed.
 Such request must be in writing and delivered by mail, facsimile, or electronic transmission, or in person to the county recorder or clerk of the court.
 The request must specify the identification page number of the document to be removed.
 No fee may be charged for the removal of a document pursuant to such request.

-The Internet Image Removal Request Form is available online or in the Official Records department.
+The Internet Image Removal Request Form is available in the Official Records department.

 Any person who prepares or files a document to be recorded in the official records by the county recorder as provided under Florida law, may not include a person's social security number or complete bank account, debit, charge, or credit card number in that document unless otherwise expressly required by law.
 Until January 1, 2007, if a social security number or a complete bank account, debit, charge or credit card number is or has been included in a document presented to the county recorder for recording in the official records of the county, such number may be made available as part of the official record available for public inspection and copying.
 Any person, or his or her attorney or legal guardian, may request that a county recorder remove from an image or copy of an official record placed on a county recorder's publicly available Internet website, or a publicly available Internet website used by a county recorder to display public records outside the office or otherwise made electronically available outside the county recorder's office to the general public, his or her social security number or complete bank account, debit, charge, or credit card number contained in that official record.
 Such request must be legibly written, signed by the requester, and delivered by mail, facsimile, electronic transmission, or in person to the county recorder.
 The request must specify the identification page number of the document that contains the number to be redacted.
 The county recorder does not have a duty to inquire beyond the written request to verify the identity of a person requesting redaction.
 A fee may not be charged for redacting such numbers.